JhonnyJason/secret-cockpit/README.md

 As soon as either the seedphrase or the key is stored somewhere, as same as when the seedphrase is weak - the key should be considered "unsafe" anyways.

 Such a key as derived from a strong seedphrase may be used for a Master SecretSpace which is storing other "Unsafe Keys" for mobility.

-### Signature Keys
-Also these keys are never being stored anywhere.
-They are derived from a specific or a random string, signed with your Wallet Private Key using MetaMask then hashed.

-Also such a key may be used for a Master SecretSpace to store other "Unsafe Keys".
-Also you could remember the specific seedphrade for signing and store it on your devices without significant loss of the security properties.

 ## Aliases
 For convenience we have introduced the feature to provide an alias for specific Ids.